45

 Other - describing something else

-Number of requests submitted
+Number of appropriations requests submitted to members of Congress

 This metric is no longer tracked.